If Japan isn’t traditional enough already, these 6 books show you the country in a whole new light.

 Okinawa is one of many islands that comprise Japan.
 With its simple lifestyle and abundance of exotic plants, the place seems a world apart from the rest of the country.
 The most unusual thing about the island, however, is the highest percentage of centenarians in the world.
 What is their secret?

 Hector Garcia and Francesc Miralles are set to find out.
-To do this, the authors plan to live in one of the world’s Blue Zones, completely immersed into the local culture, eating what the islanders eat, and following the local traditions to a T.
+To do this, the authors plan to live in one of the world’s blue zones, completely immersed into the local culture, eating what the islanders eat, and following the local traditions to a T.

 Through many of their interviews with the oldest members of the Japanese island, the authors learn the true meaning of ikigai.
 Happiness is not an idle complacent.
 It’s an art of doing something, keeping yourself busy.